Domain-Invariant Representation Learning of Bird Sounds: Experiments

 \subsection{Results and Discussion}

-Table~\ref{tab:results} presents the performance of different models on one-shot and five-shot bird sound classification tasks.
-ProtoCLR slightly outperforms SupCon both in one-shot and five-shot classification.
-Additionally, ProtoCLR is more computationally efficient; for one training epoch with a batch size of 256, SupCon computes 80.4B MACs, while ProtoCLR computes only 28.3B.
-On the other hand, CE outperforms ProtoCLR, when trained on 100 epochs.
-This could be due to the fact that contrastive methods require longer training iterations for optimal convergence than cross-entropy~\cite{supcon}, which should be investigated.
+Table~\ref{tab:results} presents the performance of different models on 1-shot and 5-shot bird sound classification tasks.
+ProtoCLR outperforms SupCon, while being computationally efficient during training: 1 epoch on XC with a batch size of 256, SupCon requires 80.4B multiply-accumulate operations, whereas ProtoCLR requires only 28.3B.

-For self-supervised methods, SimCLR outperforms BirdAVES-biox-base and BirdAVES-bioxn-large in both one-shot and five-shot learning, suggesting that invariant learning is more effective than self-prediction methods for few-shot scenarios, consistent with findings in computer vision~\cite{msn}.
+For self-supervised methods, SimCLR outperforms BirdAVES-biox-base and BirdAVES-bioxn-large in both 1-shot and 5-shot learning, despite using a smaller model and simple data augmentation.
+This suggests that invariant learning is more effective than self-prediction methods for few-shot scenarios, consistent with findings in computer vision~\cite{msn}.

-On average, BioLingual outperforms CE in one-shot learning but underperforms in five-shot learning.
+On average, ProtoCLR outperforms BioLingual in both 1-shot learning and 5-shot learning.
 However, when examining individual datasets, BioLingual performs worse on PER, NES, UHH, and HSN, yet significantly better on SSW and SNE.
 Interestingly, certain models appear to specialize in specific species, suggesting a promising research direction: distilling these specialized models into a single general model that can leverage the strengths of each.

-Perch significantly outperforms all models in both one-shot and five-shot classification across all datasets, except for PER, where it performs slightly worse than CE.
-This suggests that incorporating taxonomic ranks as auxiliary tasks may enhance the discriminative capabilities of the feature extractor.
+Perch outperforms all models in both 1-shot and 5-shot classification across all datasets, except for PER, where it performs slightly worse than CE.
+This suggests that incorporating taxonomic ranks as auxiliary tasks can enhance the discriminative capabilities of the feature extractor.